 Create a Comprehensive Care Team

 A caregiver shouldn’t have to coordinate and execute all these tasks unaided.
-Embarking on this journey alone can be overwhelming and frequently leads to serious physical and emotional consequences of caregiver burnout.
+Embarking on this journey alone can be overwhelming and frequently leads to caregiver burnout.
 The purpose of creating a care team is to take inventory of all resources at your disposal and encourage communication and cooperation amongst all those who are willing to participate in your loved one’s care plan.
 Friends, family, neighbors, volunteers and other members of their community are the most obvious candidates for assisting with a loved one’s day-to-day needs and personal care.
 It is best to assemble a team of constructive individuals who are able to lend a hand or an ear when you need it most.

 Of course, the more complex medical, legal and financial aspects of a care plan are best handled by experienced elder care experts.
 Specialists, such as elder law attorneys, therapists, benefits counselors, certified public accountants (CPAs), financial advisors, geriatricians and social workers, can be valuable additions to an elder’s care team.
 If your caregiving situation is particularly complex, a reputable geriatric care manager (also known as an Aging Life Care Professional) can assist in organizing, monitoring and facilitating your loved one’s care as well.

-Match Care Team Members with Solutions
+Match Care Team Members With Solutions

 Make a list of viable solutions for each gap in your care plan.
 For example, your goal is helping Dad eat healthier meals more frequently.
 To achieve this goal, your brother and sister who live nearby could take turns delivering homemade meals or inviting Dad over for dinner a few times each week, and long-distance siblings could contribute funds for a subscription food delivery service to make up the difference.
 Try to identify each person’s individual strengths or abilities and match them with feasible solutions.
-These individual assets can include proximity to the care recipient, free time in their schedule, monetary contributions, and skills like cooking, cleaning, nursing experience, and communicating.
+These individual assets might include proximity to the care recipient, free time in their schedule, discretionary income, and skills like cooking, cleaning, nursing experience, and communicating.
 Get creative with how you appraise each team member and generate ideas for how they might be able to contribute.

 Investigate Other Senior Resources